apache/iceberg-docs/landing-page/content/common/join.md

 Community discussions happen primarily on the dev mailing list, on apache-iceberg Slack workspace, and on specific GitHub issues.

+## Community Guidelines

+### Apache Iceberg Community Guidelines

+The Apache Iceberg community is built on the principles described in the [Apache Way](https://www.apache.org/theapacheway/index.html) and all who engage with the community are expected to be respectful, open, come with the best interests of the community in mind, and abide by the Apache Foundation [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).

+### Participants with Corporate Interests

+A wide range of corporate entities have interests that overlap in both features and frameworks related to Iceberg and while we encourage engagement and contributions, the community is not a venue for marketing, solicitation, or recruitment.

+Any vendor who wants to participate in the Apache Iceberg community Slack workspace should create a dedicated vendor channel for their organization prefixed by `vendor-`.

+This space can be used to discuss features and integration with Iceberg related to the vendor offering.
+This space should not be used to promote competing vendor products/services or disparage other vendor offerings.
+Discussion should be focused on questions asked by the community and not to expand/introduce/redirect users to alternate offerings.

+### Marketing / Solicitation / Recruiting

+The Apache Iceberg community is a space for everyone to operate free of influence.
+The development lists, slack workspace, and github should not be used to market products or services.
+Solicitation or overt promotion should not be performed in common channels or through direct messages.

+Recruitment of community members should not be conducted through direct messages or community channels, but opportunities related to contributing to or using Iceberg can be posted to the `#jobs` channel.

+For questions regarding any of the guidelines above, please contact a PMC member

 ## Contribute

 See [Contributing](../../../contribute) for more details on how to contribute to Iceberg.